‘Days Of Our Lives’ Spoilers: The Unexpected Is Happening All Over Salem

 — Days of our Lives (@nbcdays) May 26, 2018

-Elsewhere in Salem, Days of our Lives viewers will watch as Stefan DiMera (Tyler Christopher) drops a bombshell on Eve and Brady.
+Elsewhere in Salem, Days of Our Lives viewers will watch as Stefan DiMera (Tyler Christopher) drops a bombshell on Eve and Brady.
 Perhaps he’ll find out that Chad DiMera (Billy Flynn) has been named the new CEO of Titan Industries, and will be the first to tell the couple that their new boss is a DiMera.

-In addition, Days of our Lives fans will also see Kate Roberts (Lauren Koslow) make a huge confession to Chad.
+In addition, Days of Our Lives fans will also see Kate Roberts (Lauren Koslow) make a huge confession to Chad.
 After Chad tells Kate that he’s Titan’s new CEO, Kate may confess that she’s been taking extreme measures to get the job herself, and possibly be hopeful that Chad will help her land a new position at Titan.
 The duo could team up against Stefan, or Chad may write Kate off if he finds out that she is behind setting up his close friend, Sonny Kiriakis (Freddie Smith).